hpssjellis/char-rnn-tensorflow/README.md

 I use a blank workspace but php5 or python would probably work.

+To setup pythyon

+right click --> run setup.py

+To run the web server

-in s terminal right click --> run the rnn-both.php file
+Right click --> run the rnn-both.php file

 (for a simple situtaion use rnn-serve.php with rnn-serve.html)